 What should you focus on?
-Outbound or inbound approach?
+Inbound vs. outbound approach?
 Or both?

 Inbound strategies are in-style nowadays, but what about the long-term result?
 Inbound leads are not in our direct control and they tend to reach a steady rate.
 In parallel, with so much info at the click of the mouse, it is a tough job to actively focus on investigating and pursuing the most relevant leads.
 As experts have a tendency to say: Inbound is reacting, outbound is acting.